eibiflo/cf_cookiemanager/Documentation/Configuration/AutoConfiguration/Index.rst

 The Cookie consent ins accepted by default to find all cookies.

-If you want to scan the website without accepting the cookie consent, or use custom settings to assist you by finding Services, you can use the public scanner on https://cookieapi.coding-freaks.com/ or the API (currently not documented).
+If you want to scan the website without accepting the cookie consent, or use custom settings to assist you by finding Services, you can use the public scanner on https://cookieapi.coding-freaks.com/scan or the API (https://cookieapi.coding-freaks.com/application-programming-interface).

 These can be imported using the Import button after a successful scan and then edited as required.